From toys to Teslas, China’s coronavirus disrupts flow of global business

 “At first, he said he would get back to us when he knew he could resume the operation,” Li said.
 “Then he stopped taking anyone’s phone calls.”

 It’s a problem felt across industries.
-Apple Inc.’s manufacturing partners, such as Hon Hai Precision Industry Co., also known as Foxconn, imposed quarantines on workers returning from the holiday this month, causing a halt in device assembly operations.
+Apple’s manufacturing partners, such as Hon Hai Precision Industry Co., also known as Foxconn, imposed quarantines on workers returning from the holiday this month, causing a halt in device assembly operations.

 “We see that the number (of virus cases) don’t seem to be ebbing,” said Gerrit Schneemann, senior smartphone analyst at the research firm IHS Markit.
 “It feels like this will continue on at least for a couple more weeks.”